EricJamesCrow/E-PhysAnalyzer/README_UPDATED.md

 #### 1. Selecting files and running the program
 - Begin by selecting files using the folder button in the top left of the screen, which should bring up your native file browser.
 - From there you can navigate to the directory containing the file(s) you would like to analyze and select one or multiple files.
-NOTE: The program will automatically save the results into the input file(s) directory.
+**NOTE**: The program will automatically save the results into the input file(s) directory.
 If you want to use a custom output directory, go to Settings -> General then turn on Custom Output Directory.
 From there you will be prompted to select a directory to save your files.
 - Once files are selected, the file display box will populate with the file name and text entry boxes for: Drug Name, Trace Number, and Excluded Traces
     - Drug Name: Enter the name of the drug used in the experiment, this will be displayed in the x-axis as well as the data files.
     - Trace Number: Enter the trace number in which the drug was added, this becomes the time point where the baseline and time relative to the drug addition is calculated.